What is iron?

 How much iron do I need?

 You need enough iron to keep a healthy hemoglobin level.
 Hemoglobin is part of your red blood cells.
 It's the part that carries oxygen through your body.
 Hemoglobin is made up of oxygen and iron.
 So, one way to know if your body has enough iron is to measure how much hemoglobin is in your blood.
 The normal hemoglobin level in healthy people is about 12-15 g/dL for women and 13-17 g/dl for men.
 People with kidney disease or kidney failure may have lower levels.
-Check with your healthcare provider to find the level that is right for you.
+Check with your healthcare professional to find the level that is right for you.

 How else is my iron level tested?